AUTOMOTIVE TRADE SHOW @IATF2021, INCORPORATING THE AFRICAN ASSOCIATION OF AUTOMOTIVE MANUFACTURERS FORUM

 Continental and global buyers and sellers, including executives and business development and market expansion managers in:

 About AAAM Automotive Forum

-The AAAM Automotive Forum will be a key feature of IATF 2021’s Automotive value proposition from September 6-12 at the Kigali ICC, Rwanda.
+The AAAM Automotive Forum will be a key feature of IATF 2021’s Automotive value proposition from November 15-21 at the Durban ICC, KwaZulu Natal, South Africa.

 Countries with successful automotive industries benefit from the significant economic contribution that this industry provides.
 With the motorisation rate in Africa, at a fifth of the world average, a huge opportunity exists on our continent.
 Where countries have the political will, an automotive ecosystem can be created that facilitates vehicle demand, whilst attracting global manufacturing as well as supply chain and service investments, along with the development initiatives to enable their competitiveness.The AAAM Automotive Forum will unpack why the Pan African Auto Pact can become a reality if regional economies collaborate by diversifying, enabling scale and competitive growth within the AFCFTA amidst a changing technological landscape.

 Dave Coffey, CEO of the African Association of Automotive Manufacturers (AAAM) highlighs the huge potential of African markets to be the next major opportunity for the global and domestic automotive sector with its young demographic profile, rapid population growth and urbanisation, burgeoning middle class and technology all suggesting exponential growth in demand.
 “We regard the ‘Pan African Auto Pact’ as the potential gamechanger for the development of the African automobile market, through its potential to connect African regions to create a harmonised portfolio with distributed value chains and manufacturing, started with a ‘coalition of the willing,” he said.